restatedev/e2e/README.md

 ### Retain runtime state after test

 To retain the runtime RocksDB and Meta state, set the environment variable `E2E_MOUNT_STATE_DIRECTORY=true` to mount the state directory in the same directory of the [container logs](#test-report-and-container-logs).

+## Running the services

+For running the services see [services/README.md](services/README.md).